Lucas-C/dotfiles_and_notes/misc/Software_Engineering/OnDBsQueuesBrokersAndCaching.md

     kill $thread_to_be_killed;
     select user,host from mysql.user;

+Human-readable dump by shortening the 'INSERT' statements:

+    perl -pe 's/^(INSERT INTO .*?
+VALUES).*/\1 .../' $dump.sql | less  # using perl because of its non-greedy wildcar match

 ##### How to start a file to make it executable AND runnable with mysql < FILE.mysql

     /*/cat <<NOEND | mysql #*/